eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 If we were to omit the call to `fix_number` entirely, the program would crash upon returning from `set_number` to line 19/20 of `APPLICATION`.

-This next example will not abort due to a invariant violation:
+This next example will not abort due to an invariant violation:

 {% highlight eiffel linenos=table %}
 class